Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

 #### Do you see the `pioreactor` network in the list of available wifi networks?
  - If presented, use the option "Use security key to connect" (this is an alias for the password).
  - Try power-cycling your Pioreactor
+ - The maximum number of machines (Pioreactors and computers) that can be connected to a local access point on a Pioreactor is ~4-8.
+There is a possibility to add more, see [issue here](https://github.com/Pioreactor/pioreactor/issues/442).

 #### Alternatively, do you *not* see the `pioreactor` network in the list of available wifi networks?
  - Try power-cycling the Raspberry Pi